 Reluctantly, one of the ladies called and as she was talking to the owner of the form, her eyes grew large.
 She couldn’t believe it…the owner was willing to sell it and for only $95.
 Yipee!
 The other lady behind the counter began to have a regular hissy fit, saying she would have bought it for herself if she had known it was for sale.
 Both ladies went on and on about how they had no idea it was for sale and what a steal I was getting and how THEY wanted it.
 I couldn’t write my check fast enough.
 I was worried the owner would call back and say she had changed her mind!

 This blouse was my Mom’s and is almost 60 years old, now.
-The pic above better shows it’s true color.
+The pic above better shows the true color.

-While out antiquing one December, I found the wonderful old doll house shown above and below.
+While out antiquing one December, I found the wonderful old doll house.
 It was already decorated for Christmas and it stole my heart.
-But the price was a bit high, so I walked away.
+But the price was a bit high so I walked away.

 After Christmas, I went out of town to visit a friend in Virginia.
 We were out touring Mount Vernon one afternoon and I kept thinking and thinking about the doll house.
 Suddenly I knew I had to have it!
 Has that ever happened to you?